Content on this page was generated by AI and has not been manually reviewed.

 Step 3 — Re-register performance counters using Lodctr

 If counters still aren’t appearing after repair, you might need to re-register them at the system level with Lodctr.
-How to Add Discord Games to Server Complete Guide: Play Together, Bots, and Integrations
+How to Enable HSTS in Windows Server 2016: A Complete IIS Guide for HTTPS Security and Preload 2026

 • Locate the SQL Server performance counters.ini file the exact path varies by version and installation, but common locations include under the SQL Server installation directory, often something like: